Twc-Official/ImageToText/README.md

 <p align="center"><strong> Well done!
 Now, the code should work as intended.
 Enjoy! </strong></p>

+<h4 align="center">Warning: tesseract OCR is required for this.

 </p>

 <h2 align="center">👨‍💻│ Made by <a href="https://github.com/Twc-Official">@Twc-Official</a></h2>